-The Prompt enclave receives images from the Observatory facilities in Chile via a Long Haul Network connection.
+It receives images from the Observatory facilities in Chile via a Long Haul Network connection.
 It stores these and processes them into Prompt data products of three main types: alerts for things that have moved or changed, measurement catalogs, and processed images.
 The alerts can be further subdivided into streak alerts for objects that have moved a long distance and non-streak alerts for all other objects.
 Measurements in the catalogs follow the same subdivision.
 Images may be Commissioning images used for testing and characterizing the Observatory systems, normal science images without significant streaks, or delayed science images that do contain significant streaks.

-Streak alerts found in the Official Use Only (OUO) catalog at SLAC will not be released.
-Uncatalogued Streak alerts agreed with Jet Propulsion Laboratory (dark energy (DE) ephemerides) (JPL) Near-Earth Object (NEO) group are to be published at least to Minor Planet Center (MPC).
-Non-streak alerts are to be published to the world at large within 60 seconds of the original raw image being taken.
+Streak alerts corresponding to satellites in the CUI catalog at SLAC will not be released.
+Uncatalogued Streak alerts agreed with the Jet Propulsion Laboratory (dark energy (DE) ephemerides) (DE) Near-Earth Object () group are to be published at least to Minor Planet Center ().
+Nonstreak alerts are to be published to the world at large within 60 seconds of the original raw image being taken.
 Normal science images are made available to data rights holders in the DAC after an 80 hour embargo period.
 Delayed science images, as identified by the agencies, are released after their specific embargo period.
 Commissioning images are made available to data rights holders after a 30 day embargo period.